Golf 101: Golf Course Etiquette for Beginners

 If you feel ready to take your new skills and knowledge of golf course etiquette out for a test run, you can't beat the experience of golfing at the St. Cloud Country Club.

 St. Cloud Country Club offers a range of exclusive amenities just a short drive outside the Twin Cities.
-You'll enjoy the fresh air, river views, swimming pools, and tennis courts available.
+You'll enjoy the fresh air, river views, and swimming pools available.

 You won’t find a more breathtaking experience than playing this 100-year-old course alongside the waters of the Mississippi River.
 Explore St. Cloud Country Club's membership options today.